jhernandez50/portfolio/README.md

 - Portfolio.
 - Footer.

-When the page reaches a max-width of 768px, the background color and height of some sections modify.
+When the page reaches a max-width of 768px, the background color and height of some sections change.